 These terms mean exactly the same thing.
 Some insurers say "named driver" and others say "additional driver", but both refer to someone other than the policyholder who is covered to drive the insured car.

 Almost anyone with a valid UK driving licence (or an appropriate international licence) can be added as a named driver to your policy.
-The most common examples include:
+The most common examples include family members (parents adding children, adult children adding elderly parents, or siblings sharing a vehicle), partners and spouses who need to share a car, and friends or colleagues who regularly borrow your car or share driving duties.

 There is typically no limit to how many named drivers you can add to a policy, though adding more drivers will affect your premium.
 Most insurers accommodate several named drivers without issue.